r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 variable `_R_INSTALL_TIME_PATCHES_` about the directory where this index is.

-This automated installation-time patching is only intended as convenience for testing with this experimental toolchain and is likely to be removed in the future; it is not intended for an R release.
+This automated installation-time patching is only intended as convenience for testing and transition to the new toolchain.
+It is likely that the patches will be removed in the future and this feature will be removed or disabled by default.

 Therefore, if you are a package maintainer and want your package to work with UCRT, please update your source code accordingly, e.g.  via adding